gentoo-mirror/xira/README.md

 ## Information
 ### License info
-Every ebuild I wrote here is licensed under ISC.
+Every ebuild I wrote here is licensed under the ISC License.
 Ebuilds I have copied from e.g. the main repository preserve their original GPLv2 header and authors.
+> [!IMPORTANT]
-I am not a legal expert.
+> I am not a legal expert.
 As far as I understand ISC is GPLv2 compatible, but if there are any issues, please make an issue or message me [here](https://to.stylism.moe/#/@revelation:stylism.moe/).

 ### Requirements
-- x86-64-v3 compatible machine
-    - CFLAGS in profiles and some ebuilds explicitly state `-march=x86-64-v3`, as of 2024-04-08.
+- GURU Overlay
+    - Some ebuilds might have dependencies that exist only in the GURU overlay. [//]: # "TODO: Explain which ebuilds require this, please."
+#### Recommendations
 - LLVM profile
     - Best is to install using the LLVM stage3.
     - Use either the main repository LLVM profile, or the `llvm-desktop` profiles here.
 I personally use llvm-systemd-desktop-gnome on my systems.
-- GURU Overlay
-    - Some ebuilds might have dependencies that exist only in the GURU overlay.
+- x86-64-v3 compatible machine
+    - CFLAGS in profiles and some ebuilds explicitly state `-march=x86-64-v3`, as of 2024-04-08.

+> [!NOTE]
+> Everything in this repository should compile using either LLVM/Clang or GCC.\
+> I only test using portage settings from `features/stylize`, i.e. ThinLTO, x86-64-v3, LLVM toolchain.\

+> [!WARNING]
+> The LLVM profiles from here use the main repo ones as `parent`, but contain extra changes, through `features/stylize`.
+> Most notably setting `-fsplit-lto-unit` in C(XX)FLAGS, which requires e.g. LLVM and **ALL** installed Qt packages being rebuilt, if they don't use it.\
+> If you have any suggestions or think something's wrong with it, please make an issue or PR.

 ### What's in here?
 A directory structure and explanations are listed below.